 Sandra Owens is a Licensed Independent Certified Social Worker.
 She has a Master’s Degree in Social Work from the University of Alabama, in Tuscaloosa.
 She has a Bachelor of Science undergraduate degree from Jacksonville State University with a major in Psychology.
 She received honors in Psychology award upon graduation.
 Sandra has worked in the field of counseling since 1985 and her experience has encompassed adults, children, families and couples counseling.

-Rachel is a Licensed Graduate Social Worker (#3750G).
+Rachel is a Licensed Independent Clinical Social Worker.
 She earned a Bachelor’s of Science in Social Work from the University of Alabama at Birmingham and a Master’s Degree in Social Work from Alabama A&M University.
 She has a background in substance abuse counseling with adults and juvenile delinquents.
 She has experience in individual, group, family, and crisis counseling.

 Yessi is a native of California and has lived in the Jacksonville area since 2004.
 She earned a degree in Marketing from Jacksonville State University.
 She brings over 10 years of management, marketing and human resource expertise to our team.
 She has an extensive knowledge of the non-profit service industry and corporate environment.
 Yessi is a native Spanish speaker.